28 October 2014 - 18:00 - Royal Geographical Society, 1 Kensington Gore, London

 We are pleased to announce the return of Galapagos Day this year after a two year break.
 In partnership with the Royal Geographical Society (RGS) we will be showcasing our exciting new interactive web-based resource Discovering Galapagos in a unique event format.

-Attendees will embark on a one-of-a-kind journey of discovery around the prestigious RGS building travelling through special zones matched to aspects of the project.
+Guests will embark on a one-of-a-kind journey of discovery around the prestigious RGS building travelling through special zones matched to aspects of the project.
 Exhibits will offer a range of material from digital interactive activities from the Discovering Galapagos website through to historical memorabilia from the Voyage of the Beagle.
-Members of the 1972 Cambridge and London Galapagos Islands Expedition (CALGIE) will be in attendance and an interesting display will demonstrate how far research techniques and technology have come over the past 40 years.
+There will also be the opportunity to attend a suite of talks on a range of topics by experts in their field.

 - Kelvin Boot, natural history writer and BBC broadcaster

 - Jason Ali, Associate Professor of Earth Sciences at the University of Hong Kong

 - Henry Nicholls, author of The Galapagos: A Natural History